Diefenbaker Youth History and Governance Camps

 With each week featuring a distinct theme, there is sure to be stimulating debate and discussion this summer for camp participants.

-change, the camp covered key social movements in Canadian history, such as the War Measures Act, October Crisis and Idle No More.
+2016 - Demonstrating Discountent: Protest and Social Movements in Canada: Focusing on individual and collective powers that influence change.
+The camp covered key social movements in Canadian history, such as the War Measures Act, October Crisis, and Idle No More.

 2015 - Creating Canada: Confederation to the First World War: This camp explored events and issues that shaped our nation such as the creation of the Trans-Canada railway, western immigration and women's suffrage.